Kirollos-Saad/Circus-of-plates/README.md

 ## Overview

 The Circus of Plates game is a project developed as part of a Programming 2 subject in college.
-The game aims to provide an interactive experience for players where they can enjoy throwing plates at targets in a circus setting.
+The game aims to provide an interactive experience for players where they can enjoy collecting plates in a circus setting.

 ## Features